finsite/stock-dashboard-ui/.github/ISSUE_TEMPLATE/task_or_enhancement.md

 ---
 name: 🚀 Task / Enhancement
 about: Suggest a small task or an improvement that isn't a full feature
-title: "[TASK] Describe the task or enhancement briefly"
+title: '[TASK] Describe the task or enhancement briefly'
 labels: enhancement
-assignees: ""
+assignees: ''
 ---

 **Task Description** Provide a clear and concise description of the task or